Pressio/pressio-builder/README.md

-This repo is meant as a placeholder to put all necessary code and instructions to create an automated build system for TPLs and ROMPP.
+This repo is meant to store all necessary scripts and instructions to create an automated build system for TPLs and ROMPP.

-It is WIP for now.
-Will be developed over time.
+Things are likely going to change quickly for a while here...